younganswer/miniRT/README.md

 		* `co position axis diameter height color`
 * Elements in capital letters are mandatory and those must not be duplicated
 * Multiple, colored lights are supported in bonus part
-* Texture of objects in below is supported in bonus part
+* Texture of objects below is supported in bonus part
 	* LAMBERTIAN
 	* DIELECTRIC
 * Example) `sp 0.0,0.0,0.0 10.0 255.999,255.999,255.999 DIELECTRIC`